adi-joshi/Chess/README.md

 ## References
 - Board image: Made by "the lila authors and pirouetti".
 Taken from "https://github.com/lichess-org/lila/blob/master/public/images/board/wood.jpg" under the AGPLv3+ license on June 25, 2022.
 - Piece images: Made by "Colin M.L.
 Burnett".
 Taken from "https://github.com/lichess-org/lila/blob/master/public/piece/cburnett" under the GPLv2+ license on June 25, 2022.
+- Fonts: Are the "Free UCS Scalable Fonts".
+Taken from "http://ftp.gnu.org/gnu/freefont/" on Jan 15, 2023.

 ## To do List:
 - Moves so far in GUI